CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-install.md

 ## Check your login and password

-By default, when you install RabbitMQ, it creates the first user with login "guest" and password "guest".
+By default, when you install RabbitMQ, it creates the first user with login `guest` and password `guest`.
 You can only use this default login if you connect to RabbitMQ locally (from localhost).
-If you connect from a remote host, the "guest/guest" login does not work.
-Therefore, if you install RabbitMQ and MailerQ on different machines, you either need to add a user with a different name and password, or you should configure RabbitMQ to allow "guest/guest" logins from remote hosts as well.
+If you connect from a remote host, the `guest/guest` login does not work.
+Therefore, if you install RabbitMQ and MailerQ on different machines, you either need to add a user with a different name and password, or you should configure RabbitMQ to allow `guest/guest` logins from remote hosts as well.

 The `loopback_users` setting in the RabbitMQ config file can be used for that.
-By including this option in the RabbitMQ config file, you tell RabbitMQ that it is ok to login with "guest/guest", even if the user comes from a remote location.
+By including this option in the RabbitMQ config file, you tell RabbitMQ that it is ok to login with `guest/guest`, even if the user comes from a remote location.
 If you do include this setting, please make sure that you also have a firewall running, because you do not want everyone from all over the internet to connect to your RabbitMQ instance!